turbo-gecko/MPF/Software/MinOS/ReadMe.md

 dir    - Directory listing
 disk   - Change selected disk
-format - Format disk on SD card hwinfo - Displays SD card hardware information load   - Load slot from the SD card mem    - Display the contents of a block of memory quit   - Quit program ren    - Rename a slot save   - Save memory to the SD card sdinfo - Displays disk information sector - Display the contents of a 512 byte SD sector
+format - Format disk on SD card hex    - Run the hex load program hwinfo - Displays SD card hardware information load   - Load slot from the SD card mem    - Display the contents of a block of memory quit   - Quit program ren    - Rename a slot run    - Run a program at a memory location save   - Save memory to the SD card sdinfo - Displays disk information sector - Display the contents of a 512 byte SD sector